sergiollopis95/web_crawler/README.md

 - **SQLite**: Used for lightweight, file-based storage.
 - **Object-Oriented Design**: For modular and maintainable code.
 - **Logging**: Usage logs stored in the same SQLite database.

+> **Note**: The use of these libraries and design decisions ensures the application is easy to maintain and extend.

 # Project Setup